About the Initiative

 Three commitments shape the way the Initiative works.
 We consider these less as aspirations than as conditions of operation.

 2. Durability over reach.
 We invest in formats, standards, and institutional relationships that can outlast the current generation of staff and equipment.
-We decline projects that would compromise this horizon.
+We decline projects that would compromise this horizon, however generously funded.

 3. Transparent accounting.
 Every donor and partner is entitled to know what we hold, what we spend, and on what terms our work is conducted.
-Annual reporting is a minimum, not a ceiling.
+The Annual Report to Member Societies is a minimum, not a ceiling.